awsdocs/aws-secrets-manager-docs/doc-source/best-practices.md

   ]
   ```

-As a best practice, we recommend that you specify only the account in the secret\-based policy, for the following reasons:
+As a best practice, we recommend you specify only the account in the secret\-based policy, for the following reasons:
-+ In both cases, you're trusting the administrator of the other account\.
-In the first case, you trust the administrator to ensure that only authorized individuals have access to the IAM user, or can assume the specified role\.
-This is essentially the same level of trust as specifying only the account ID\.
-You trust that account and its administrator\.
-When you specify only the account ID, you give the administrator the flexibility to manage their users as they see fit\.
++ In both cases, you trust the administrator of the other account\.
+In the first case, you trust the administrator to ensure only authorized individuals have access to the IAM user, or can assume the specified role\.
+This creates essentially the same level of trust as specifying only the account ID\.
+You trust the account and the administrator\.
+When you specify only the account ID, you give the administrator the flexibility to manage users\.
-+ When you specify an exact role, it's internally converted to a "principal ID" that's unique to that role\.
-If you delete the role and recreate it with the same name, it gets a new principal ID\.
-This means that the new role doesn't automatically get access to the resource\.
-This functionality is for security reasons, but it means that an accidental delete and restore can result in "broken" access\.
++ When you specify an exact role, IAM internally converts the role to a "principal ID" unique to the role\.
+If you delete the role and recreate it with the same name, the role receives a new principal ID\.
+This means the new role doesn't automatically obtain access to the resource\.
+IAM provides this functionality for security reasons, and means that an accidental delete and restore can result in "broken" access\.

-When you grant permissions to only the account root, that set of permissions then becomes the limit of what the administrator of that account can delegate to their users and roles\.
-The administrator can't grant a permission to the resource that you didn't grant to the account first\.
+When you grant permissions to only the account root, that set of permissions then becomes the limit of the options the administrator of the account can delegate to users and roles\.
+The administrator can't grant a permission to the resource if you didn't grant it to the account first\.

 **Important**
 If you choose to grant cross\-account access directly to the secret without using a role, then the secret must be encrypted by using a custom AWS KMS customer master key \(CMK\)\.
 A principal from a different account must be granted permission to both the secret and the custom AWS KMS CMK\.

-## Run Everything in a VPC<a name="best-practice_using-a-vpc"></a>
+## Running Everything in a VPC<a name="best-practice_using-a-vpc"></a>

-Whenever possible, you should run as much of your infrastructure on private networks that aren't accessible from the public internet\.
+Whenever possible, you should run as much of your infrastructure on private networks not accessible from the public Internet\.
 To do this, host your servers and services in a virtual private cloud \(VPC\) provided by Amazon VPC\.
-This is a virtualized private network that's accessible only to the resources in your account\.
-It's not visible to or accessible by the public internet, unless you explicitly configure it with access\.
+AWS provides a virtualized private network accessible only to the resources in your account\.
+The public Internet can't view or acccess, unless you explicitly configure it with access\.
 For example, you could add a NAT gateway\.
 For complete information about Amazon VPC, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 To enable secret rotation within a VPC environment, perform these steps:

-1. Configure your Lambda rotation function to run within the same VPC as the database server or service whose secret is rotated\.
+1. Configure your Lambda rotation function to run within the same VPC as the database server or service with a rotated secret\.
 For more information, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) in the *AWS Lambda Developer Guide*\.

-1. The Lambda rotation function, which is now running from within your VPC, must be able to access a Secrets Manager service endpoint\.
-If the VPC has no direct internet connectivity, then you can configure your VPC with a private Secrets Manager endpoint that can be accessed by all of the resources in your VPC\.
+1. The Lambda rotation function, now running from within your VPC, must be able to access a Secrets Manager service endpoint\.
+If the VPC has no direct Internet connectivity, then you can configure your VPC with a private Secrets Manager endpoint accessible by all of the resources in your VPC\.
 For details, see [Configuring Your Network to Support Rotating Secrets](rotation-network-rqmts.md)\.

 ## Tag Your Secrets<a name="best-practice_tagging"></a>

-Several AWS services enable you to add *tags* to your resources\.
-Secrets Manager lets you tag your secrets\.
-A tag is a simple label that consists of a customer\-defined key and an optional value\.
-You can use these to make it easier to manage, search for, and filter the resources in your AWS account\.
+Several AWS services enable you to add *tags* to your resources, and Secrets Manager allows you tag your secrets\.
+Secrets Manager defines a tag as a simple label consisting of a customer\-defined key and an optional value\.
+You can use the tags to make managing, searching, and filtering the resources in your AWS account\.
 When you tag your secrets, be sure to follow these guidelines:
 + Use a standardized naming scheme across all of your resources\.
-Remember that tags are case sensitive\.
+Remember tags are case sensitive\.
-+ Create tag sets that enable you to perform the following:
++ Create tag sets enabling you to perform the following:
-  + **Security/access control** – You can grant or deny access to a secret by checking the tags that are attached to the secret\.
+  + **Security/access control** – You can grant or deny access to a secret by checking the tags attached to the secret\.
   + **Cost allocation and tracking** – You can group and categorize your AWS bills by tags\.
 For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
   + **Automation** – You can use tags to filter resources for automation activities\.
-For example, some customers run automated start/stop scripts that turn off development environments during non\-business hours to reduce costs\.
-You can create and then check for a tag that indicates whether a specific Amazon EC2 instance should be included in the shutdown\.
+For example, some customers run automated start/stop scripts to turn off development environments during non\-business hours to reduce costs\.
+You can create and then check for a tag indicating if a specific Amazon EC2 instance should be included in the shutdown\.
-  + **AWS Management Console** – Some AWS service consoles enable you to organize the displayed resources according to their tags, and to sort and filter by tags\.
-AWS also provides the Resource Groups tool to create a custom console that consolidated and organizes your resources based on their tags\.
+  + **AWS Management Console** – Some AWS service consoles enable you to organize the displayed resources according to the tags, and to sort and filter by tags\.
+AWS also provides the Resource Groups tool to create a custom console that consolidates and organizes your resources based on their tags\.
 For more information, see [Working with Resource Groups](https://docs.aws.amazon.com/) in the *AWS Management Console Getting Started Guide*\.

-What you can use tags for is limited only by your imagination\.
-However, remember that you must never store sensitive information for a secret in a tag\.
+ Use tags creatively to manage your secrets\.
+Remember you must never store sensitive information for a secret in a tag\.

 You can tag your secrets [when you create them](manage_create-basic-secret.md) or [when you edit them](manage_update-secret.md)\.